-The Kochen-Specker theorem [2, 3] proves the impossibility of the existence of certain hidden variable theories for quantum mechanics by showing the existence of a finite set of observables O for which the following two assumptions cannot be simultaneously true for any given individual system: (P1) every observable in O has a pre-assigned definite value; and (P2) the outcomes of measurements of observables are non-contextual.
+The Kochen-Specker theorem [1,2] proves the impossibility of the existence of certain hidden-variable theories for quantum mechanics by showing the existence of a finite set of observables O for which the following two assumptions cannot be simultaneously true for any given individual system: (1) Every observable in O has a preassigned definite value and (2) the outcomes of measurements of observables are noncontextual.

-Non-contextuality means that the outcomes of measurements of observables are independent of whatever other co-measurable observables are measured alongside them.
-Due to complementarity, the observables in O cannot all be simultaneously co-measurable, that is, formally, commuting.
+Noncontextuality means that the outcomes of measurements of observables are independent of whatever other comeasurable observables are measured alongside them.
+Due to complementarity, the observables in O cannot all be simultaneously comeasurable, that is, formally, commuting.

-The Kochen-Specker theorem does not explicitly identify certain particular observables which violate one or both assumptions (P1) and (P2), but only proves their existence.
-This form of the theorem was amply sufficient for its intended scope, primarily to explore the logic of quantum propositions [2].
-The relation between value indefinite observables, that is, observables which do not have definite values before measurement, and quantum randomness in [2, 3], requires a more precise form of the Kochen-Specker theorem in which some value indefinite observables can be located (identified).
-A stronger form of the Kochen-Specker theorem providing this information was proved in [1].
+The Kochen-Specker theorem does not explicitly identify certain particular observables that violate one or both assumptions (1) and (2), but only proves their existence.
+This form of the theorem was amply sufficient for its intended scope, primarily to explore the logic of quantum propositions [1].
+The relation between value-indefinite observables, that is, observables that do not have definite values before measurement, and quantum randomness in [1,2] requires a more precise form of the Kochen-Specker theorem in which some value-indefinite observables can be located (identified).
+A stronger form of the Kochen-Specker theorem providing this information was proved in [3].

 In this paper we extend these results to show that indeed all observables on a quantum system must be value indefinite except for those corresponding to the contexts compatible with the state preparation.
 While it may seem intuitive that quantum indeterminism is widespread, it does not follow from existing no-go theorems, so it is important that a theoretical grounding be given to this intuition.
-This not only helps provide an information theoretic certification of quantum random bits, but also develops our understanding of the origin of quantum indeterminism.
+This not only helps provide an information-theoretic certification of quantum random bits, but also develops our understanding of the origin of quantum indeterminism.